R-e-c-i-p-e-a/recipeaApp/README.md

 ![Ingredients Search Page](img/IngredientSearch.png)
 ![Recipea Search Page](img/RecipeSearch.png)

 The above two screenshots show sample recipe and ingredient search.
 The data is integrated from spoonacular API.
+These API results show up as cards only when specifically searched upon.
+You can also now search for multiple items at a time, as requested by user testing.

 #### 4. Gamification
 The purpose was to reward the user for 'achieving' certain website benchmarks.
 We chose to incorporate badges as rewards.
 If a user hearts a certain amount of recipes, they get rewarded with 'Heart Badges' (only 5 and 10 clicks work in our prototype).
 Moreover, if the user makes a certain amount of searches, they get rewarded with 'Search Badges' (only 5 and 10 clicks work in our prototype).
 The purpose is to encourage our users to interact with our site, save recipes, and search for many recipes.
 It's a fun engaging way to feel like you are 'gaining experience' with our site.
 Below are screenshot examples of what happens when a user clicks a heart button 5, and 10 times: